eclipse-thingweb/playground/README.md

 * Online: It is hosted [here](http://plugfest.thingweb.io/playground/)
     * Simply paste a TD in the text field and click validate
+    * Safari browser has unexpected behavior with JSON-LD documents

 * Offline: by opening `thingweb-playground/WebContent/index.html` in a Web Browser.
     * Simply paste a TD in the text field and click validate
+    * Safari browser has unexpected behavior with JSON-LD documents

 * Script:
     * Go to Scripts folder and run `npm install`
     * Run `node Scripts/playground.js "./WebContent/Examples/Bundang/Valid/MyLampThing.jsonld"` to validate a Thing Description found at `./WebContent/Examples/Bundang/Valid/MyLampThing.jsonld'.
 You can replace this with a TD you want to validate.